-As of December 31, 2017, total assets under management ("AUM") were \$249 billion, of which approximately 84% was invested in equities, 14% in fixed income, 1% in alternative investments and 1% in private equity funds.
-As of the same date, within the equity asset class, approximately 28% of our AUM was invested in multi-regional (i.e., non-U.S. and regional non-U.S.) investment strategies, 21% in emerging markets strategies, 18% in global investment strategies and 17% in local investment strategies.
-Within the fixed income asset class, approximately 7% of our AUM was invested in emerging markets strategies, 4% in multi-regional (i.e., non-U.S. and regional non-U.S.) investment strategies, 1% in global investment strategies and 2% in local investment strategies.
-Our top ten clients accounted for 25%, 21% and 21% of our total AUM at December 31, 2017, 2016 and 2015, respectively, with no client individually contributing more than 10% of our Asset Management segment net revenue during any of the respective years.
-Approximately 88% of our AUM as of December 31, 2017 was managed on behalf of institutional clients, including corporations, labor unions, public pension funds, insurance companies and banks, and through sub-advisory relationships, mutual fund sponsors, broker-dealers and registered advisors, and approximately 12% of our AUM was managed on behalf of individual client relationships, which are principally with family offices and high-net worth individuals.
+Our top ten clients accounted for 26%, 25% and 21% of our total assets under management ("AUM") for the years ended December 31, 2018, 2017 and 2016, respectively, with no client individually contributing more than 10% of our Asset Management segment net revenue during any of the respective years.
+Approximately 88% of our AUM as of December 31, 2018 was managed on behalf of institutional clients, including corporations, labor unions, public pension funds, insurance companies and banks, and through sub-advisory relationships, mutual fund sponsors, broker-dealers and registered advisors, and approximately 12% of our AUM was managed on behalf of individual client relationships, which are principally with family offices and high-net worth individuals.

-The charts below illustrate the mix of our AUM as of December 31, 2017, measured by broad product strategy and by office location.
+The charts below illustrate the mix of our AUM as of December 31, 2018, measured by broad product strategy and by office location.